 The contest is open to filmmakers 24 years old or under worldwide.
-Please read and be aware the majority of our categories for entry are open to filmmakers 18 and under, there are two specific categories for filmmakers between 19 and 24.
-The film’s director(s) must have been 18 and under OR between 19 and 24 years old or while filming the project.
+Please read and be aware of the age requirement for each category.
+We have separate categories for entry open to filmmakers 18 and under, or for filmmakers between 19 and 24.
+The film’s director(s) must have been 18 and under OR between 19 and 24 years old while filming the project.

 All music and other copyrighted material (images, videos, etc.) used in the films must be properly licensed.
 There are various resources that offer free music and images.